deriv-com/flutter-chart/docs/drawing_tools.md

 The drawing data is retrieved based on the chart's symbol, and this data is stored in the shared preferences under the chart's symbol key.

-# Drawing Tool Chart
+## Drawing Tool Chart

-A widget named DrawingToolChart is embedded within MainChart, enabling users to sketch particular shapes on DerivChart.
+DrawingToolChart widget is embedded within MainChart, enabling users to sketch particular shapes on DerivChart.
 This feature comprises two main parts: DrawingToolWidget and DrawingPainter.
 The DrawingPainter is specifically tasked with painting and repainting the drawings and is invoked for every drawing added to the chart.
+In other words, for each drawing a DrawingPainter widget is added on the DrawingToolChart stack, and DrawingToolWidget is for when any drawing tool is selected.

 ## DrawingToolWidget